secretstartups/handbook/content/job-families/people-group/people-operations-program-manager.md

 #### Senior People Operations Program Manager Requirements

-- 3 years of directly related experience required
+- 3+ years of directly related experience required
 - Experience working in a fast-paced environment
 - Demonstrated resourcefulness in problem-solving, identifying and addressing issues that may arise during People operational activities to include analyzing problems, proposing solutions, and implementing appropriate measures to overcome challenges
 - A strong track record of successful project execution and strong project management skills
-- Experience working independently to lead large, complex projects  projects with multiple stakeholders taking them to completion
+- Experience working independently to lead large, complex projects with multiple stakeholders taking them to completion
 - Ability to influence others at varying levels of seniority using data to inform recommendations.
 Work collaboratively with cross-functional teams to identify and mitigate process gaps and issues through active listening and probing resulting in mutual understanding
+- Prior understanding and management of the Contractor Hiring process is a plus
 - Strong organizational skills
 - Strong change management experience
 - Strong ability to understand a high-level issue and conduct root cause analysis to understand concerns
-- Intermidiate/Expert experience analyzing metrics using Excel (or similar software)
+- Intermediate/Expert experience analyzing metrics using Excel (or similar software)
-- Prior understanding and management of the Contractor Hiring process is a plus
 - Strong process re-engineering skill set
 - Demonstrates exceptional customer service and relationship building skills
 - Leverage business knowledge to address complex issues while mitigating risk